socialenergy-project/rabit/README.md

     Ensure that the submodule is installed correctly, by following the instruction in the corresponding README file.

+9. Ensure that the tests pass, with:

+        rails test

 ## Registration and mock data